7 Bounce Rate Statistics For eCommerce Stores

 For marketers, this benchmark provides a clear target.
 When eCommerce bounce rate analytics show numbers exceeding 70%, it signals a serious problem requiring immediate attention.

-Industry variations exist, but this 45.68% figure serves as a reliable baseline for most online retail categories.
+Industry variations exist, but the 45% to 46% figure serves as a reliable baseline for most online retail categories.
 Marketers should monitor this metric monthly to track improvement efforts.

 Websites see different bounce rates depending on where their traffic comes from.
 Social media visitors tend to bounce more frequently than those from search engines or direct visits.